How We Can Help You

-In addition to the award amount, all Worthington Scholars are assigned a Worthington Scholars Mentor to follow them through their entire college career.
-WSF program staff begin meeting with students during their senior year in high school to analyze financial aid award letters and continue this mentoring role through the summer before college.
+In addition to financial assistance, all Worthington Scholars are assigned a mentor to follow them through their entire college career.
+WSF program staff begin meeting with students during the summer after their high school graduation to analyze financial aid award letters, assist with registering for their WorthingtonConnect account and discuss their college goals and first year plan.
+We continue this mentoring role through their entire college experience.

-WSF will utilize a data system to accumulate data involving Worthington Scholars beginning in high school, throughout college and into careers.
+WSF uses WorthingtonConnect, a system to accumulate data involving Worthington Scholars beginning in high school, throughout college and into careers.
 The purpose of this initiative is to develop and improve strategies to improve student outcomes.
 As results of this data become available, WSF will change its programming models to optimize effectiveness at accomplishing its mission.
-WSF plans to expand into other geographic areas in Maine in the future, so stay tuned!

 WSF plans to expand to additional counties in coming years.